qualersoft/robotframework-gradle-plugin/README.md

 [![codecov](https://codecov.io/gh/qualersoft/robotframework-gradle-plugin/branch/master/graph/badge.svg?token=Z5CT2C7LN1)](https://codecov.io/gh/qualersoft/robotframework-gradle-plugin)

 Gradle plugin for using the [Robot Framework](https://robotframework.org/).
-This project is inspired by the [maven robotframework plugin](https://github.com/robotframework/MavenPlugin).
+This project is inspired by the [robotframework maven plugin](https://github.com/robotframework/MavenPlugin).
 Its goal is to enable you to use the Robot Framework in a gradle project without the need to install anything extra (e.g. Robotframework, Jython, etc.).